cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 using environment variables.

 Follow the steps outlined in the
-`GCP documentation to configure credentials this way. <https://cloud.google.com/docs/authentication/getting-started>`_
+`GCP documentation to configure credentials for service accounts. <https://cloud.google.com/docs/authentication/getting-started>`_

 .. _gcp_write-policy:

 Write Your First Policy
 -----------------------
 A policy is the primary way that Custodian is configured to manage cloud resources.
-It is a YAML file file that follows a predetermined schema to describe what you want Custodian to do.
+It is a YAML file that follows a predetermined schema to describe what you want Custodian to do.

 There are three main components to a policy:

 * Resource: the type of resource to run the policy against
-* Filters: criteria to identify specific subsets of resources
+* Filters: criteria to produce a specific subset of resources
 * Actions: directives to take on the filtered set of resources

-In the example below, we will write a policy that filters for compute engine resources, and then add a tag to each rersource.
+In the example below, we will write a policy that filters for compute engine resources, and then stops each resource.

-File Name: ``custodian.yml``
+Filename: ``custodian.yml``

 .. code-block:: yaml

     policies:
       - name: my-first-policy
         description: |
-        Adds a tag to virtual machines with the name
+          Stops all compute instances that contain the word "test"
-      resource: gcp.cloud-compute
+        resource: gcp.instance
         filters:
           - type: value
             key: name
-        value: my_vm_name
+            value: test
+            op: in
         actions:
-        - type: tag
+          - type: stop
-        tag: Hello
-        value: World

 .. _gcp_run-policy:

 Run Your Policy
 ---------------

-First, **configure one of the supported authentication mechanisms** as documented in :ref:`gcp_authenticate`.
+First, ensure you have :ref:`configured one of the supported authentication mechanisms <gcp_authenticate>`.

-Next run the following from the commandline:
+Next, run the following command to execute the policy with Custodian:

 .. code-block:: bash